Lovama/DataFrame-Correlation-Regression-Evaluation/README.md

 - **Correlation Analysis:** Explore relationships between variables in a DataFrame using the `corr()` function.
 - **Regression Modeling Evaluation:** Evaluate the performance of regression models using metrics such as Mean Squared Error (`MSE`) and R-squared (`R2`).
+- **Easy to use output lists** Gives meaningful insights of data correlations and an easy to iterated list.

 ## Key Components: